jichang/Feblr.Logical/README.md

 # About this project

 This project aim to implement a programming language like Prolog.
-I have no intend to make it production ready.
+It's not production ready yet and it's possible that it will never be.

 # Syntax